 - How inventory management interacts with corporate cash management.

 - The ability of credit ratings to measure financial constraints.

 Examples of research in corporate governance:

-- Studies of the effects of changes to board independence on corporate performance.
+- Studies of the effects of changes of board independence on corporate performance.

-- The impact of the quality of corporate governance on dividend predictability.
+- The impact of corporate governance on dividend predictability.